Singapore plots economic lift-off with satellites, spacecraft

 In its satellites venture, Singapore will take advantage of the city-state’s capabilities in areas like precision engineering, electronics and infocommunications, he said.

-Singapore is already a base for communication satellite operators such as Eutelsat Communications SA, Inmarsat PLC and Singapore Telecommunications Ltd, and can build on these capabilities to help broadcasters transmit programmes and ships communicate with other vessels.
+Singapore is already a base for communication satellite operators such as Eutelsat Communications SA (ETL.PA), Inmarsat PLC (ISA.L) and Singapore Telecommunications Ltd (STEL.SI), and can build on these capabilities to help broadcasters transmit programs and ships communicate with other vessels.

-Adrian Ballintine, founder and chief executive of Australian satellite firm NewSat Ltd, which has an office in Singapore, said growth areas include providing high-speed Internet services to airline passengers.
+Adrian Ballintine, founder and chief executive of Australian satellite firm NewSat Ltd NWT.AX, which has an office in Singapore, said growth areas include providing high-speed Internet services to airline passengers.

 Satellite-based surveillance systems are also in high demand to monitor everything from forest fires to illegal migrants trying to get to Australia by boat, Ballintine said.

-High-quality images of so-called hot spots in Sumatra are currently in demand after bush fires on the Indonesian island produced a thick haze that smothered neighbouring Singapore and Malaysia earlier this year.
+High-quality images of so-called hot spots in Sumatra are currently in demand after bush fires on the Indonesian island produced a thick haze that smothered neighboring Singapore and Malaysia earlier this year.

-Singapore Technologies Electronics, a unit of defence conglomerate Singapore Technologies Engineering Ltd, has already set up a unit to build and operate observation satellites with help from two local state-funded universities.
+Singapore Technologies Electronics, a unit of defense conglomerate Singapore Technologies Engineering Ltd (STEG.SI), has already set up a unit to build and operate observation satellites with help from two local state-funded universities.

-The government has also agreed to bear part of the cost to hire more researchers at smaller firms such as Addvalue Technologies Ltd.
+The government has also agreed to bear part of the cost to hire more researchers at smaller firms such as Addvalue Technologies Ltd (AVAU.SI).

 Products by the satellite communication systems maker include terminals used to transmit results from far-flung polling stations in this year’s elections in the Philippines.